-If the County's circumstances have changed to such an extent that it would be impossible to re-employ an employee, the County has no legal obligation to reemploy an employee following his/her return from military leave.
+If the County's circumstances have changed to such an extent that it would be impossible to re-employ an employee, the County has no legal obligation to re-employ an employee following their return from military leave.

 The County Treasurer will maintain a list of all employees who enter the armed forces.
-Each document showing the departure of an employee to enter the armed forces should give detailed information regarding the military service of the employee and his/her eligibility for an official County leave of absence.
+Each document showing the departure of an employee to enter the armed forces should give detailed information regarding the military service of the employee and their eligibility for an official County leave of absence.

 Required Documentation.
-To qualify to return to work, an employee returning from leave must provide documentation of the length and character of his/her military service.
+To qualify to return to work, an employee returning from leave must provide documentation of the length and character of their military service.
 Also, evidence of discharge or release under honorable conditions must be submitted to the County if the military leave lasted more than 31 calendar days.